martinchernyavskiy/Notes/CS/Hardware/ECE 252/Programming With Subroutines.md

 ISLOWER
 	ST R7, ISLOWER_R7
 	ST R2, ISLOWER_R2
-ISLOWER_CHECK
+	ST R3, ISLOWER_R3
+	ST R4, ISLOWER_R4

+	; load lowercase letter range endpoints to check if specified character is in the range or not LD R3, START_RANGE ; load hex code of 'a' as lowest point of range LD R4, END_RANGE ; load hex code of 'z' as highest p ISLOWER_CHECK
-	ADD R2.
-R0, #0 ; copy character to
+	ADD R2, R0, #0 ; copy character to use for checking if it's in the range of lowercase letters

+	; check if character is less than the range of lowercase letters

 ISLOWER_EXIT
 	; context restore the registers in use
 	LD R7, ISLOWER_R7
 	LD R2, ISLOWER_R2
+	LD R3, ISLOWER_R3
+	LD R4, ISLOWER_R4
 RET

 ; subroutine data
 ISLOWER_R7 .BLKW 1 ; space to store R7 address for proper return logic
-ISLOWER_R2 .BLKW 1 ; space to store data from initial R2 for context restorat

-START_RANGE .FILL x61 ; hex value of a which is the first lowercase letter END_RANGE .FILL x7A ; hex value of z which is the last lowercase letter
+ISLOWER_R2 .BLKW 1 ; space to store data from initial R2 for context restoration ISLOWER_R3 .BLKW 1 ; space to store data from initial R3 for context restoration ISLOWER_R4 .BLKW 1 ; space to store data from initial R4 for context restoration START_RANGE .FILL x61 ; hex value of a which is the first lowercase letter END_RANGE .FILL x7A ; hex value of z which is the last lowercase letter
 ```